dbt-labs/dbt-utils/docs/decisions/adr-0002-cross-database-utils.md

 * Good, because common, reusable functionality that differs across databases will work "out of the box"
 * Good, because functionality can subjected to more [rigorous testing](https://docs.getdbt.com/docs/contributing/testing-a-new-adapter)
 * Good, because we hope that many package vendors could drop their dependencies on `dbt_utils` altogether, which makes version resolution easier
-* Good, because it's slightly more convenient to reference the macro as `dateadd` instead of `dbt_utils.dateadd`
+* Good, because it's more convenient to reference the macro as `dateadd` instead of `dbt_utils.dateadd` (and `dbt.dateadd` is preserved as an option for those that appreciate an explicit namespace)
 * Good, because overriding global macros is more simple than overriding package macros
 * Good, because changes to macros are more clearly tied to `dbt-core` versions, rather than needing to worry about breaking changes in the matrix of `dbt-core` + `dbt_utils` minor versions
 * Good, because it establishes a precedent and pathway for battle-testing and maturing functionality before being promoted to Core